vivekteega/flowallet-testnet/README.md

 	floBlockchainAPI.promisedAJAX(method, uri)
 `promisedAJAX` resolves a responce from server on success or rejects the responce on failure.
 1. method - GET/POST
-  a.
-GET - Requests data from a specified resource.
+   - GET - Requests data from a specified resource.
-  b.
-POST - Submits data to be processed to a specified resource.
+   - POST - Submits data to be processed to a specified resource.
 2. uri(Uniform Resource Identifier) - identifier for AJAX resource.
 It is used to create URL(Uniform Resource Locator) for further operations.

 #### getBalalnce